KristianWold/sum-and-elab/README.md

 ## Word Clustering

 We look for interpretable structures in the word embedding of the transformer at different points during training, with and without regularization.
 We perform a KMeans clustering on the word vectors directly (using square-sum distance), finding 300 centroids that best cluster the space of word vectors.
-From these, we select the tightest clusters and retrieve the ten word vectors closest (using cosine similarity) to their respective centroid.
+From these, we select the tightest clusters and retrieve the ten word vectors closest to their respective centroid.
 We finally check if these groupings of words offer any semantic meaning.

 ### With Regularization

-One epoch:
+#### One epoch:

-1: 600 900 400 700 300 750 450 350 800 250
+Cluster 1: 600 900 400 700 300 750 450 350 800 250

-2: 4pm 10am 5pm 2pm 1pm 7pm 11pm 11am 7am 5am
+Cluster 2: 4pm 10am 5pm 2pm 1pm 7pm 11pm 11am 7am 5am

-3: 90s 70s 80s eighties 60s 1960s 1950s 1970s 1940s 1980s
+Cluster 3: 90s 70s 80s eighties 60s 1960s 1950s 1970s 1940s 1980s

-5: mexico puerto arizona mexican florida nevada texas cuba chicago california
+Cluster 5: mexico puerto arizona mexican florida nevada texas cuba chicago california

+**Comments**
+The first three clusters are semantically tight and very simple.
+They encode different numerical values, the first being "hundreds", second is "time of day", and third is "decades".

+The fift is conceptually more interesting, though it is not as semantically tight.
+They exhibit locations, roughly American south states, but with exceptions.
+Some are cities, some are countries.

-Five epochs:
+#### Five epochs:

-1: protests demonstrations demonstrators protesters protestors protester rallies protest clashes riots
+Cluster 1: protests demonstrations demonstrators protesters protestors protester rallies protest clashes riots

-2: adelaide melbourne brisbane sydney queensland canberra perth tasman nsw sydney's
+Cluster 2: adelaide melbourne brisbane sydney queensland canberra perth tasman nsw sydney's

-3: 22 14 13 15 23 26 17 12 25 16
+Cluster 3: 22 14 13 15 23 26 17 12 25 16

-10: shouting yelling chanting screaming sobbing waving crying chants cheering singing
+Cluster 10: shouting yelling chanting screaming sobbing waving crying chants cheering singing

+**Comments**

+After many more epochs of training, the clusters seem to be conceptually tighter and encode more complex concepts.
+First cluster is a collection of synonyms for "protests".
+Second is mostly cities in Australia, with the exception of Tasman(ia) and NSW, which are Australian states.
+Cluster 10 express verbs for making sound in an emotional way.

 ### Without Regularization

-One epoch:
+### One epoch:

 1: stopp spi convers consid schweinste mosqu vett contam venez magistr